aalto-trafficsense/public-transport-dataset/README.md

     3 | 15:26:39 | 102T
     1 | 15:59:00 | 156

-The following 28 trips are in transit live, as they have been found there with our matching algorithm (logged trips matching multiple segments have multiple rows):
+The following 28 trips are in transit live, as they have been found with our algorithm (logged trips matching multiple segments have multiple rows):

     dev_id | log_start | log_end  | logged_type | log_name| id  | segm_start | segm_end |  activity  | recd_type | recd_name